Ryan Mitchell Wood

-Ryan Mitchell Wood (November 20, 1975 – March 7, 2007), also known as Woodie, was an American rapper, record producer and songwriter from Antioch, California.
+Ryan Mitchell Wood (November 20, 1975 – March 7, 2007), also known as Woodie, was an American rapper, record producer, songwriter, lyricist, and street gangster from Antioch, California, who was affiliated with the Norteños gang.
 He was recognized for his fast-paced style and introspective lyrics, often reflecting on real-life experiences and dilemmas.
 Wood's music, which included references to gang life, violence, corruption in the government and personal conscience, resonated with many fans and offered a platform for other emerging artists.

 Early life and career

 Born and raised in Antioch, Wood grew up in an environment filled with gangs, drugs, violence, and crime.
 He became immersed in gang life at a very young age and joined the Norteños street gang at only 14 years old.
 He served a one-year prison sentence for assault with a deadly weapon.
 He served his prison sentence at Folsom State Prison.

 Fed up with a life of gang-related violence, Wood dedicated himself to rap, he had an interest in break dancing and hip-hop at a young age and started rapping in high school at the age of 15 where he quickly rose through the ranks of the California Bay Area's underground scene eventually signing with Koch Records.
 And in 1995, a fellow member and friend of Wood's named Gabriel "Snoop" Roberson, was connected to homicide that took place at a girl's coming of age party, and ultimately tried and convicted on four counts of attempted murder, and one count of murder.
 Roberson denied committing the murders, and his case obtained notability due to Wood's references of the events and proclamation that Roberson was innocent, and falsely imprisoned.
 Roberson's loyalty is mentioned throughout Wood's music, due to Roberson never telling the truth about what happened.
 In 2020, the case was examined for a parole hearing, after Roberson brought up a lack of evidence, and despite fans of Wood speculating that Roberson took the fall for a crime Wood may have committed, the parole board denied Roberson's parole requests.
 Roberson is up for a new parole hearing every ten years due to being a minor when the crime happened.